-Through the years, there have been countless cases of cultural appropriation of African culture and beyond without any consideration or compensation in favor of the various communities, brands, or people involved.
-This, as a result makes NOW a very crucial time for African brands, cultural bodies, and communities to pay attention to protecting their indigenous cultural IP more than ever.
+Through the years, there have been countless cases of cultural appropriation in Africa and beyond without any consideration or compensation in favour of the various communities, brands, or people involved.
+This as result makes NOW a very crucial time for African brands/ cultural bodies/ communities to pay more attention to protecting their indigenous/cultural IP more than ever.

-Over the recent years, cultural appropriation and cultural IP infringement have made headlines in mainstream media with cases such as, Laduma Maxhosa VS ZARA, Ghana must go shopping bags VS Gucci couture, Maasai VS Louis Vuitton’s 2012 spring/summer men’s & Stella McCartney SS18 VS Ankara .
+Over the recent years cultural appropriation and cultural IP infringement have made headlines in mainstream media with cases like Ghana must go shopping bags VS Gucci couture, Maasai VS Louis Vuitton’s 2012 spring/summer men’s & Stella McCartney SS18 VS Ankara .
 Some of the prints that have been put to question e.g. the wax print have long been associated with Africa in the minds of many.
 However, Ankara, formerly known as Dutch wax print by African Print Dutch Company Vlisco was introduced into West Africa by Dutch traders in the mid-1800s and by the 1900s, Africa had embraced it.
-I know it sounds confusing to many Africans who may not be ready for this, however, it’s easy to see where accusations of cultural appropriation or improper representation might spring up.
+I know it sounds confusing to many Africans who may not be ready for this, however it’s not hard to see where accusations of cultural appropriation or improper representation might spring up.

-There is power in going back to research some facts around the origin of the Ankara and share your findings with us if any different so that we can update our information hubs and feel free to go through my article around the history of African textile.
+There is power in going back to research some facts around the origin of the Ankara and share your findings with us if any different so that we can update our information hubs and feel free to go through my previous blog around the history of African textile.

 “What is more, freedom of inspiration is an essential element to the fundamental freedom of intellectual and artistic creation.
 However, freedom of inspiration should not be confused with the right to use what is considered to be part of an indigenous cultural heritage without having the consent and benefit sharing of the indigenous people.
 Nuno expands further on his article around ‘intellectual property and ethics; the difference between inspiration in a culture and cultural appropriation.’